BarshaC/DatabaseSystemsGroupProject/README.md

 # This repo contains project work for the Database Systems course.

 **Instructions**
--Copy SQL code into any SQL editor or save .sql file to your computer and upload it to editor of choice -Run entire code to see all tasks executed
+Copy contents of code.sql into any editor or save code.sql file to your computer and upload it to editor of choice

+Run entire code to see all tasks executed

 #  Create a Grade Book Database